BIGJRA/BIGJRA.github.io/rejuv.md

 One strategy is of course to change up the field on it.
-Two uses of Sludge Wave will bring it to Murkwater Surface permanently, which prevents Water Veil from activating, and actively hurts Wailord each turn… so literally you can just wait it out.
+Two uses of Sludge Wave will bring it to Murkwater Surface permanently, which prevents Water Veil from activating, and actively hurts Wailord each turn... so literally you can just wait it out.
 Alternatively, as usual using Blizzard would lead to Icy Field, from which you can go to Snowy Mountain and then Volcanic Top, Mountain, Dragon's Den, and so on, all of which would of course ruin Wailord's strategy.
 Another alternative